 If you’re traveling to Europe, take a look at our ultimate Europe packing guide rounding up the very best of the tips found on the blog.

 It’s easy to add weight to your suitcase when you pack shoes for every day of the week.
 Instead, try to bring no more than three pairs of versatile shoes that you can mix and match with all your clothing.
 Read our step-by-step guide to packing the best shoes for travel.

 For Europe, read this guide on how to choose the best shoes for Europe.

 Once you’ve strategically chosen you luggage, clothing, and shoes it’s time to think about packing organizers for your trip.
 Not every trip requires the same type of organizer so take a look at our helpful guide about how to choose the best luggage organizer.

-Personally, I’ve found packing cubes (like the ones shown above) to be the most effective in organizing as well as compressing my belongings.
+Personally, I’ve found these packing cubes (they’re ours) to be the most effective in organizing as well as compressing my belongings.
 They’ve allowed me to travel carryon only for years of full-time travel.

 Watch my in-depth packing cubes video tutorial to learn how to use them, plus find out what brands are the best.

 Prepare a Checklist

 As the date of your trip gets closer, create a checklist so you can tick items off your list.
 This helps you to avoid forgetting something and will help you stay stress-free.
 We’ve created a printable checklist you can save and edit, too.
 It’s free!
 Download the packing list here.

 After almost a decade of full-time travel I’ve managed to get my packing routine down pretty well.
 Want a peak?
 This step-by-step packing routine provides a breakdown of exactly how I prepare before a trip.